STulling/portfolio/content/post/hacking-embedded-devices.md

 [^13]: For obvious reasons I'm not going to post the password here.

+> Note: The unzip command actually still works with an unencrypted file even if a password is provided.
+So in theory you could skip the whole password finding step and just zip a blind `rc.local` file without a password and hope for the best.
+However, I wanted to do it the proper way.

 ## Making a backdoor

 Now that we have the password, we can modify our own firmware update and use it to patch the machine, so that we can get a shell on it.
 We can take a look at the files and look for a good place to put our backdoor.